 Thoughts About a Powder Bath

-Even though this bath we created is a full bath with a shower, it lives more like a powder bath since it is only rarely used and is reserved for guests.
+Even we created this full bath with a shower, it lived more like a powder bath since it was only rarely used by anyone.

-You can be more daring with wallcoverings too since you won’t be hanging out in there and hence, won’t tire of it quickly.
+You can be more daring with wallcoverings since you likely won’t tire of the pattern quickly.

 Classic Bathroom Faucet

-This one has been dreamy to live with, and I love the classic 1920s feel.
+This Seabury faucet was dreamy to live with, and I love its classic 1920s feel.

 Experience has taught me to buy highest quality possible when it comes to faucets in the bath and kitchen.
-If you have ever had to replace leaky fixtures or live with cheap finishes then you know.
+If you have ever been forced to replace broken or leaky fixtures then you know.

-What perhaps looks like a bar of soap is actually a polished heart stone (received as a gift) sort of like these:
+What perhaps looks like a bar of soap is actually a polished heart stone (received as a gift).
+I love this one crafted from marble: